revisedcommonversion/revisedcommonversion.github.io/README.md

 This work and the accompanying materials are made available under the terms of the Eclipse Public License 2.0.
 Information on this license may be found at https://www.eclipse.org/legal/epl-2.0/.

-You are free to copy, display, distribute, quote, or share this work.
-You are also free to modify this work and create derivative works of your own based upon this work.
+You are free to copy, display, distribute, quote, or share this work in part or in whole.
+You are also free to modify this work or create derivative works of your own based upon this work.

 > "Freely you have received, freely give." -Matthew 10:8